Drove a truck for eleven years.

 No contracts.

-Week-to-week.
+Week-to-week, 48 hours notice either way.
 If I'm not earning my five percent, you leave.
 I've never had a carrier leave for that reason but the door's open either way.

 Your rate, your call.